 The UK government requires each business to have National Insurance.
 This is the minimum cover, but more is recommended to protect your business.

 Most insurance companies group both dog walkers and pet sitters under one type of policy since they both have the same insurance needs.
 The standard Dog Walker insurance policy has Public Liability cover which is protection if by accident a third party’s property is damaged or a person is injured.
 It also covers if an animal under your care injuries someone or an animal is injured under your care.
 This cover varies, but typically from £1 million to £10 million.

 Will I have to transport the dogs?

-Unless there is a park near the homes of your clients and they are grouped close to each other, you will need to transport the dogs to a location they can get their exercise.
+Unless there is a park near the homes of your clients, and they are grouped close to each other, you will need to transport the dogs to a location they can get their exercise.
 If it is only 1 or 2 dogs at a time a car will work, but if you have to transport 3 or more a van is recommended.
 In both instances, the vehicle will have to be covered with commercial vehicle insurance to cover being used as part of a business.
 In addition, you will need to invest in a dog car or van ramp and possibly dog car seats to keep the dog safe and your car clean.